-This small hamlet has within it many attractions to delight a traveler.
+This small hamlet has within it many attractions to delight a traveller.
 Chottanikkara Temple, also known as Chottanikkara Bhagavathi temple, is the chief attraction of this place.
 This temple is many centuries old and is dedicated to the Hindu mother Goddess Bhagavathi.

 Archeological artifacts that once belonged to the Kingdom of Kochi are displayed here with great grandeur.
 Kaduthuruthy Shiva Temple and Poornathrayesa Temple are two main temples which are worth a visitor’s while.
 Embank Lake, situated in the vicinity of Kaduthuruthy Shiva Temple, attracts the tourists who visit the temple.

-A Culture Imbued with Devotion
+A Culture Imbued With Devotion

 The existence of Chottanikkara Temple and other renowned temples have contributed to the emergence of a unique culture in the village of Chottanikkara.
 An air of devotion lingers over the village, and one can listen to endless hymns and discourses flowing from these temples.

-Different festivals and ceremonies of these temples give Chottanikkara festive face.
+Different festivals and ceremonies of these temples give Chottanikkara, the festive face.
 The place is crowded with devotees for the most part of the year making it a spiritual hub.
 Thiruvonam feast conducted during the Onam season, Navarathri Aghosham (Navarathri Festival), Vrishchicka Mandala Mahotsavam, Thrikkarthika Festival, Ramayana Masam and Uthram Aarattu are the major ceremonies and festivals observed in Chottanikkara.
 The annual festival of Chottanikkara Temple has a procession led by seven elegant tuskers- a sight no visitor would want to miss.

-Pleasantly Weathered – Chottanikkara weather
+Pleasantly Weathered – Chottanikkara Weather

 Chottanikkara enjoys a tropical climate for the most part of the year.
 Summers are dry, and monsoons are humid.
 The best season to visit this hamlet of temples is from August to March.
-Travelers can plan their trips according to the festivities of the region as well.
+Travellers can plan their trips according to the festivities of the region as well.

 Chottanikkara, being located in the outskirts of Kochi, receives commendable connectivity.
 One can club a trip to Chottanikkara with other sightseeing options around Kochi.
 The nearest railhead and airport is Kochi and bus services are available to Chottanikkara on a regular basis.

-A Tranquil Spot and a Budget Destination
+A Tranquil Spot And A Budget Destination

 Like many other southern villages, Chottanikkara also is blessed with plush greenery.
 On the road trip to the village, long stretches of fields and green vegetation can be sighted.
 Coconut palms are lined along the sides of the road filling this area with a gentle breeze.

-Travelers who reach Chottanikkara enjoy the privilege of clubbing their trips with other major sightseeing options.
+Travellers who reach Chottanikkara enjoy the privilege of clubbing their trips with other major sightseeing options.
 There are a number of other attractions in proximity to Chottanikkara.
 The nearest attractions worthy of a visit are the Travancore Fertilizers, Mattancheri Harbor, Vaikam Mahadeva Temple and the Eranakulathappan Temple.